Build Your Own Laptop in 2017: A Guide For Everyone

 Most self-built laptops have a number of other features that you can pick and choose from.
 Things like fingerprint readers, large touchpads, and memory card readers are often included.
 For the most part, these components are not user installed.
 You need to ask the manufacturer for them if they are an option.
 The one thing you may need to install yourself is a network card.
 You’re going to want to get one that supports 802.11ac.
 This is the latest networking technology and gives you the fastest performance on any wireless hotspot.

 If you still haven’t found a laptop system you like, we’ve got some recommendations.
 All of these systems come pre-configured but if you’re only looking to building your own laptop, these systems are completely ready for you to customize.
 Remember, you have two options.
 Most consumers will want to choose all the components themselves and have assembly completed by the manufacturer.
 Alternately, you can do the assembly by ordering them without RAM, storage, or networking interfaces and installing these components separately.
 Not every manufacturer allows this, but it can be an option.

 Generally, custom laptops are sold to people who want the highest performance possible.
 But that doesn’t mean you’ll have to pay top dollar.
-Our recommendation is the Sager NP3245 / Clevo N240JU.
+Our recommendation is the ENZ K36 Gaming Laptop.

 What This Laptop Comes With

-This system comes with a 14” 1080p display, the latest Skylake i7 processor, and intel HD 620 Graphics.
-It’s not a gaming machine, but it’s very well equipped to handle anything else you throw at it.
+This system comes with a 15.6-inch FHD IPS display, an Intel Core i7-6700HQ processor, and Intel HD Graphics 530 + NVIDIA GeForce GTX-960M.
+It’s a great gaming machine, and it’s very well equipped to handle anything else you throw at it.